3mm3ttm/Random-Stuff/README.md

 ```

 ### 2. Cascading Style Sheets (optional)
-uncomment line 18-20, and enter the path for your stylesheet.
+uncomment line 22-24, and enter the path for your stylesheet.

-The current `<style>` element shouldn't interfere with your stylesheet. (unless you defined .gamearea or .gamecanvas in your stylesheet.)
+The current `<style>` element shouldn't interfere with your stylesheet. (unless you defined .gamearea or .gamecanvas differently in your stylesheet.)